A vision come true: welding the unweldable

 Fronius International GmbH

-Fronius International is an Austrian company with headquarters in Pettenbach, other sites in Wels, Thalheim and Sattledt, and production facilities in the Czech Republic and Ukraine.
-Fronius is active in the fields of battery charging systems, welding technology and solar electronics.
-The company employs 2,677 staff worldwide, 1,923 of whom are based in Austria.
-93% of Fronius products are exported through its 14 sales subsidiaries, two agencies (Turkey/welding technology and China/solar electronics) and 130 sales partners around the world.
-14.9% of the total turnover of 329 million Euro is re-invested (financial year 2009).
-With its outstanding products and services and 649 active patents, Fronius is world technology leader.
-358 employees work in research and development.
+Fronius International is an Austrian company with headquarters in Pettenbach and other sites in Wels, Thalheim and Sattledt.
+With over 3,250 employees worldwide, the company is active in the fields of battery charging systems, welding technology and solar electronics.
+Around 95% of its products are exported through 17 international Fronius subsidiaries and sales partners/representatives in over 60 countries.
+In financial year 2010, the company generated a total turnover of 499 million euros.
+With its outstanding products and services and 737 active patents, Fronius is world technology leader.
+392 employees work in research and development.

 Fronius International GmbH